-The Grade 9 Assessment of Mathematics assesses the knowledge and skills defined in the Grade 9 mathematics curriculum that students are expected to have learned by the end of their Grade 9 mathematics course.
-Different versions of the assessment are administered in the academic and the applied math courses.
+The Grade 9 Assessment of Mathematics tests the math skills students are expected to have learned by the end of the Grade 9 mathematics course.

 Administering the Assessment

 Log In to the Grade 9 Assessment of Mathematics

 - students will have access to resources.
 Tests and assessments are not available through this login, except for students using alternative access for specific accessibility software as part of an accommodation.

 - teachers will have access to their accounts to manage their students’ participation in the sample test and to administer the assessment.